 Keep fresh uni in the refrigerator and consume immediately.
 For eating raw, it’s best within two days, or up to five days if cooked.

 Frozen uni compromises its buttery, creamy texture, so keeping it in the fridge is best.

 Uni contains vitamins B1, B2, and omega-3 fatty acids, which support a healthy heart and brain.
 It’s also rich in vitamin A, which may prevent wrinkles and freckles, and even has cancer-preventing properties.

 However, it’s high in cholesterol and calories, so like many delicacies, a small amount is fine, but you may want to avoid binging on it.

 Q: What are the differences between different grades of uni?

 The quality of uni is graded based on color, texture, and freshness.
 Other factors include harvest origin, gender, diet, and harvest season.
 The highest grade of uni comes in vivid orange or gold with the sweetest flavor and firm texture.
-The lesser grades of uni has a duller color, and is often the leftovers from processing.
+The lesser grades of uni have a duller color and are often the leftovers from processing.

 Q: When is the peak season for uni?

 In Japan, the peak season for uni is from late summer to the end of April the following year.
 Uni becomes most flavorful when the gonads grow in size to prepare for the spawning season and become intensely flavorful.